 AirPods are one of the most visible and popular earbud models on the market.
 This is due to the Apple brand that’s become synonymous with quality for electronics.

-They’re durable and well-made, sure to last you a long time, and stand up to regular use and varying conditions.
+They’re durable and well-made, sure to last a long time, and stand up to regular use and varying conditions.

-I like AirPods for motorcycle riding specifically due to their narrow profile and comfortable insertion.
+I specifically like AirPods for motorcycle riding due to their narrow profile and comfortable insertion.
 They’re flatter on the sides, so they’re less likely to press against the side of your helmet.